pluralsight/guides/draft/interesting-apis/real-time-sms-sentiment-visualization-with-twilio-fanout-cloud-and-isomorphic-react/article.md

 ```

 The state of the component includes:
-- `messages`, the array that will store the objects (with the SMS information) received via Fanout
+- `messages`, the array that will store the objects (with the SMS information) received via Fanout.
-- `background`, the style to show the gradient background that will change depending on the sentiment of the last message.
+- `background`, the style to show the gradient background that will change depending on the sentiment of the latest message.
-- `sentiment`, the sentiment value of the last message
+- `sentiment`, the sentiment value of the latest message.

+According to the [React Component Lifecycle Specification](https://facebook.github.io/react/docs/component-specs.html), `componentDidMount()` is executed once, only on the client (not on the server, remember this point when we make our application isomorphic), and it's the method to use to integrate other JavaScript frameworks, or send AJAX requests.

-Now let's subscribe to the Fanout channel in the `componentDidMount()` method (notice the `/` to refer to the channel):
+So let's subscribe to the Fanout channel in the `componentDidMount()` method (notice the `/` character to refer to the channel):
 ```javascript
 componentDidMount() {
 	fanout.subscribe('/' + config.channel, this.updateMessages).then(() => {